YOGA – CAPE TOWN

-KUNDALINI YOGA & MEDITATION as taught by Yogi Bhajan, uses a combination of breath, mudra, eye-focus, mantra, body locks and asana.
-Holistically, it balances the glandular system, strengthens the nervous system, expands lung capacity and purifies the blood.
-The majority of the physical postures focus on navel activity, activity of the spine, and selective pressurisation of body points and meridians.
+KUNDALINI YOGA & MEDITATION as taught by Yogi Bhajan uses a combination of breathing, mudra, eye-focus, mantra, body locks and asana techniques.
+Holistically, Kundalini yoga brings balance to the mind, body and spirit.
+The majority of the physical postures focus on navel activity, alignment of the spine and selective pressurization of body points and meridians.

 Through the practice of Kundalini Yoga, one is able to transform one’s awareness and understanding of oneself.
 Our past experiences, current patterns and outlook can shift by means of this powerful practice.
 It is often referred to as “the yoga of awareness” and is designed to give one more than just a physical workout.
 It’s a dynamic, powerful tool aimed at developing one’s spiritual potential.

 Kundalini yoga is for everyone; it’s universal and non-denominational.
-It’s the perfect yoga for people who have to cope with the daily challenges and stresses of holding jobs, raising families and managing businesses.
-Whether you are a novice to Kundalini Yoga or already established in your practice, classes are designed to accommodate all.
+It’s the perfect practice for people who have to cope with the daily challenges and stress of jobs, raising families and managing businesses.
+Whether you are a novice at Kundalini Yoga or already established in your practice, classes are designed to accommodate everyone.